APR vs. APY: What’s the difference?

 What is APR?

-APR typically applies when you borrow money through loans, such as:
+APR typically applies when you borrow money through various types of credit, such as:

 APR vs. interest rate

-The Consumer Financial Protection Bureau explains that, when considering APR versus interest rates, APR can include the interest rate plus other costs, like lender fees, closing costs and insurance.
+The Consumer Financial Protection Bureau (CFPB) explains that an APR differs from an interest rate because an APR includes the interest rate plus other costs, like lender fees, closing costs and insurance.
 If there are no lender fees included in the APR, the APR and interest rate may be the same.
 That’s typically the case for credit cards.

 Because APR can include costs like lender fees, it may be more useful than the interest rate for comparing certain types of credit offers, like auto loans.